Nicky Spence: Life and career

+Spence was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to music.

+In 2024 Spence became President of ISM, following Pauline Black, and a vice president of British Youth Opera, where he is also alumni.

 Personal life

-Spence is a patron for Blackheath Halls and their community opera company and of An Tobar and Mull Theatre, a multi art form creative hub on the Hebridean island of Mull.
+Spence is a patron of Blackheath Halls and their community opera company and of An Tobar and Mull Theatre, a multi art form creative hub on the Hebridean island of Mull.
 He is also active in the charity Help Musicians UK and president of Dumfries Musical Theatre Company.
-Spence's partner is pianist Dylan Perez and the two plan to marry in 2022.
+Spence's partner is pianist Dylan Perez and the two got married on 1st January 2022.